ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/quick_start.rst

 Version 3 (/v3)
 ^^^^^^^^^^^^^^^

 v3 of the ThreatConnect API begins with the release of v6.0 and is the current active version for Case Management features within the platform.
-In future versions, users can expect to see many of the Threat Intelligence features currently available within v2 to be made available in v3 format; however, this is still currently not supported.
+As of the release of v6.4, it supports many of the Threat Intelligence features currently available within v2 of the ThreatConnect API.

 The v3 API was designed to leverage a few "lessons learned" identified within the design and deployment of the v2 API.
 Of particular note, the number of calls needed to make relatively complex setting/getting operations has been greatly reduced and simplified.
 TQL filtering is also now supported, allowing the user to format, filter, and sort data in a nearly infinite number of ways.
 The path structure has been simplified as well, having eliminated the need for many levels of nested paths within a given primary endpoint.
 Finally, error messaging has also been improved in order to better assist the user in identifying and repairing malformed requests.